-Options contracts give the holder the right to buy or sell an underlying security at a predetermined strike price for a limited amount of time.
-If the underlying security is trading at a price that makes the exercise of the option profitable based on the strike price, the options contract is trading “in the money.”
+As you may already know, options contracts give the holder the right to buy or sell an underlying security.
+This takes place in the form of a contract, meaning they agree to do so at a predetermined strike price for a limited amount of time.
+The options contract is trading “in the money” if the underlying security is trading at a price that makes the exercise of the option profitable based on the strike price.

 Call options will be in the in the money when the market price of the underlying security is above the strike price.
 Put options are in the money when the price of the underlying security is less than the strike price.

-If an option is in the money, traders will usually be able to participate in market moves with a smaller investment than they would if they simply bought or sold the underlying security.
+When an option is in the money, the power of leverage really comes into play for traders.
+They will usually be able to participate in market moves with a smaller investment than they would if they simply bought or sold the underlying security.

-For example, let’s say if a trader believes that eBay (Nasdaq: EBAY) will move sharply higher after it announces its quarterly earnings, the trader can buy 100 shares of EBAY for an investment of about $5,000 if the stock is trading at $50 a share.
+For example, let’s say a trader believes that eBay (Nasdaq: EBAY) will move sharply higher after it announces its quarterly earnings.
+The stock is trading for $60 per share.
+The trader can buy 100 shares of EBAY for an investment of about $6,000.

-An in-the-money option would be any call with a strike price less than $50.
-If the trader bought a call with a strike price of $45 with 60 days until expiration that was trading at $5.75, they would be able to invest only $575 and would still be likely to participate in 100% of EBAY’s gains if the stock moves above $50.75.
+An in-the-money option would be any call with a strike price less than $60.
+So let’s say the trader bought a call with a strike price of $55 with 60 days until expiration.
+It was trading at $5.75 at the time of purchase, so they would be able to invest only $575.
+In this scenario, the trader should still be able to participate in 100% of EBAY’s gains if the stock moves above $60.75. ($55 + $5.75)

-If EBAY reaches $55, the trader who bought 100 shares of the stock would make $500, ignoring transaction costs, for a 10% return on their investment.
-A trader buying an in-the-money call for $5.75 would earn $4.25 per share as the option would have $10 of intrinsic value, again ignoring transaction costs, and realize a return of 74% on their much smaller investment.
+If EBAY reaches $66, the trader who bought 100 shares of the stock would make $600.
+That’s a 10% return on their investment.
+A trader buying an in-the-money call for $5.75 would earn $4.25 per share (or $425).
+The option would have $11 of intrinsic value, again ignoring transaction costs, and realize a return of 74% on their much smaller investment.

 Why It Matters To Traders

 In-the-money options allow a trader to profit from a market move with a relatively small investment.
-This strategy also limits risk since the trader who buys an option cannot lose any more than the initial cost of the option.
+This strategy also limits risk, since the trader cannot lose any more than the initial cost of the option.